-The implementer may include additional metadata values in the comparison as they choose (which may include non-string values).
+What other values the word is compared against (which may include non-string values) is a choice of the implementer.
 It is legal to compare the word with all simple type values in the record.
 If the word is contained within one of the selected set of resource metadatum values, the constraint evaluates as TRUE.
-It is up to the implementer to decide what it means for a word to be considered "contained;" for example, the implementation may also test for related forms of the word.
+It is up to the implementer to decide what in detail it means for a word to be considered "contained;" for example, the implementation may also test related forms of the word.
 The results of all of the constraint tests (one for each word) are combined logically according to the value of orValues: if orValues is TRUE, then the resource record is returned when any of the constraints are TRUE, and if it FALSE, then all constraints must be TRUE in order for the record to be returned.

-Matched resource records are then encoded using the VOResource XML Schema (and its legal extensions) and should include all information available to the registry that complies with the definitions of the VOResources.
+Matched resource records are then encoded using the VOResource XML Schema (and its legal extensions) and should include all information available to the registry that can be legally encoded.